dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 2. Notice the cross-project ref at work!
 When you add the `ref`, the dbt Cloud IDE's auto-complete feature recognizes the public model as available.
 <Lightbox src="/img/guides/dbt-mesh/cross_proj_ref_autocomplete.png" title="Cross-project ref autocomplete in the dbt Cloud IDE" />

-3. This automatically resolves (or links) to the correct database, schema, and table/view set by the upstream project.
+1. This automatically resolves (or links) to the correct database, schema, and table/view set by the upstream project.
 <Lightbox src="/img/guides/dbt-mesh/cross_proj_ref_compile.png" title="Cross-project ref compile" />

-4. You can also see this connection displayed in the live **Lineage** tab.
+1. You can also see this connection displayed in the live **Lineage** tab.
 <Lightbox src="/img/guides/dbt-mesh/cross_proj_ref_lineage.png" title="Cross-project ref lineage" />

 ## Add model versions and contracts

 How can you enhance resilience and add guardrails to this type of multi-project relationship?
-By adopting best practices from software engineering, you can:
+You can adopt best practices from software engineering by:

-1. Define model contracts &mdash; Set up [model contracts](/docs/collaborate/govern/model-contracts) in dbt to define a set of upfront "guarantees" that define the shape of your model.
+1. Defining model contracts &mdash; Set up [model contracts](/docs/collaborate/govern/model-contracts) in dbt to define a set of upfront "guarantees" that define the shape of your model.
 While building your model, dbt will verify that your model's transformation will produce a dataset matching up with its contract; if not, the build fails.
-2. Define model versions &mdash; Use [model versions](/docs/collaborate/govern/model-versions) to manage updates and handle breaking changes systematically.
+2. Defining model versions &mdash; Use [model versions](/docs/collaborate/govern/model-versions) to manage updates and handle breaking changes systematically.

-### Set up data contracts
+### Set up model contracts
 As part of the Data Analytics team, you may want to ensure the `fct_orders` model is reliable for downstream users, like the Finance team.

 1. Navigate to `models/core/core.yml` and under the `fct_orders` model, add a data contract to enforce reliability: